Timeshare Agreement: is it a fair contract?

 Many clients end up finding alternative financing, such as a home equity loan, to pay off the credit card faster and incur lower interest payments.
 Ultimately, the timeshare resort is paid in full from the time that the charge is posted to the credit card.
-These types of agreement are not fair.
+These types of agreements are not fair.
 The agreement should clearly outline the terms of the financing, and get the client’s implicit authorization to set up a credit card.
 Many clients don’t even realize that the paperwork they signed is actually a credit card application.
 The terms of the financing should be clearly outlined by the timeshare resort and understood by the client in order for them to be considered fair.

 Once the written timeshare contract is signed, the resorts are in a position of power because, according to the law, the client agreed to all the terms of the agreement by accepting to sign the document.

-If you find yourself in the position of owning an unfair contract and you want to cancel your timeshare agreement, do not feel helpless.
-Our staff at Mexican Timeshare Solutions help clients every day to regain their power by cancelling their timeshare contracts and recovering their hard earned money.
+If you find yourself in the position of owning an unfair contract, and you want to cancel your timeshare agreement, do not feel helpless.
+Our staff at Mexican Timeshare Solutions help clients every day to regain their power by canceling their timeshare contracts and recovering their hard-earned money.
 With our service, we offer a free initial consultation to discuss your timeshare situation and unfair agreement in detail.
 We will give you an honest assessment of your situation and what we can do to resolve your timeshare fraud.
 We do not charge any money upfront, so what are you waiting for?
 You have nothing to lose, except your timeshare!

 Information to share